Skip to Main Content

 • Avoid being accused of plagiarism

-What is citing and referencing?
+What is the difference between citing and referencing?

 Citing is acknowledging your sources within the body of your assignment or paper.